Voldemar-d/Arduino-AY-player/README.md

 # Arduino-AY-player

-Arduino Pro Micro project: music player on AY-3-8910 chip with OLED display and control buttons for playing PSG files from SD card
+Arduino Pro Micro project: chiptune music player on AY-3-8910 chip with OLED display and control buttons for playing PSG files from SD card

 Based on (and great thanks to the author): https://www.youtube.com/watch?v=m23hZ-1JwqI